MariusZerni/project-4/README.md

         return Response(serializer.errors, status=422)
 ```

-- Login has a get and a post end-point where the user's login information is received, checked and if valid a JWT token is returned as response.
+- The Login view has a GET endpoint to retrieve a user based on the email and a POST endpoint to validate the user login information (returns a JWT token if the login information is valid).
 To encode the password I'm using an algorithm provided by Django.
 ```py
 class LoginView(APIView):
     def get_user(self, email):